barrypolley/RepData_PeerAssessment1/PA1_template.md

 HISTOGRAM HERE

-The mean number of steps taken per day (after adjusting all NA) is now:
+The mean number of steps taken per day (after replacing all NA) is now:

 ```
 ## [1] 10766
 ```
-The median number of steps taken per day (after adjusting all NA) is now:
+The median number of steps taken per day (after replacing all NA) is now:

 ```
 ## [1] 10766